Proposed individual, small group health insurance rates for 2019 announced

 As insurance commissioner, Rosendale has worked to give Montanans more options for accessing lower cost, quality health care.
 Rosendale has authorized direct primary care agreements and health care sharing ministries as alternative health care options for Montanans.
 Following Rosendale’s actions, new direct primary care clinics are in Missoula and Polson, and the Medi-Share ministry is operating in Montana.

 Public comment is only required on rate increases over 15 percent, but the insurance commissioner’s office will accept all public comment related to proposed 2019 rate changes.
 Public comments can be emailed to CSIPublicComment@mt.gov through July 27, 2018.
 The commissioner’s office will then compile the comments and forward them to the relevant insurance companies to consider before rates are finalized in August.
-Instructions for submitting public comment and the companies’ explanation of their rate changes can be found HERE.

 Source: Montana Department of Insurance.